-Rogers identified that where Councils had high levels of private rented accommodation that standards in this accommodation would make important contributions to Local Area Agreement themes in relation to Healthier Communities and Older People this will continue to be the case through the new Health Act and the focus of Public Health as a local agenda.
+Rogers identified that where Councils had high levels of private rented accommodation that standards in this accommodation would make important contributions to Local Area Agreement themes in relation to Healthier Communities and Older People.

-Rossendale is an area with relatively high levels of private rented accommodation -14% of the private housing stock (10% of the overall total stock) which is in line with the overall average rental stock across Pennine Lancashire but higher than the National average of 12%.
+Rossendale is an area with relatively high levels of private rented accommodation - 14% of the private housing stock (10% of the overall total stock) which is in line with the overall average rental stock across Pennine Lancashire but higher than the National average of 12%.
 Source: 2006 English House Condition Survey.